steve8708/compylr/README.md

 ## Todo
 * Localization
+* Compile whole directories with src and dest directories
 * Support for angular filters
 * Support for other templating languages (e.g. jinja on python)
 * Support for logic sharing